luukio/bg-removal-with-u2net/README.md

-# BG Removal with usenet
+# BG Removal with U^2-Net - HTTP

 __Forked from [cyrildiagne](https://github.com/cyrildiagne/u2net-http)__

-*Main difference is the output change to the actual PNG instead of the mask.
+*Main difference is that it now outputs the actual PNG instead of the mask.
 The referenced docker images inside the deploy folder are the originals from cyrildiagne, so please build from source.*

 This is an HTTP service wrapper of the model: [U^2-Net: Going Deeper with Nested U-Structure for Salient Object Detection](https://github.com/NathanUA/U-2-Net) (Qin et al, Pattern Recognition 2020)